Release Notes

 If no template is applicable, Knope will use a default template.

-The default templates are equivalent to ["### $summary\n\n$details", "- $summary"]
+The default templates are equivalent to ["### $summary\n\n$details", "- $summary"], using a small Markdown section for

 complex changes and a single bullet for simple changes.